-In all the world, how many collections have a uniquely-detailed 300-year time-line of piano history, with thousands of images, thousands of pages of piano information, thousands of index cards, over a million directory entries, and actual pianos for most decades from the 1790s to the 1970s?
+In all the world, how many collections have a uniquely-detailed 300-year time-line of piano history, with THE WORLD’S LARGEST DIRECTORY OF BRITISH PIANOS, thousands of images, thousands of pages of piano information, thousands of index cards, and actual pianos for most decades from the 1790s to the 1970s?
 JUST US!
 Recently, someone said that until he heard me perform, he would not have believed all the things I can do in music.
 Much the same argument applies to piano history, and until we can achieve the proper museum display, people will not understand how much the collection has to offer.
 Every day (to my amazement) THOUSANDS of people around the world visit this website looking for information about their pianos.

 Imagine taking the world’s largest collection of piano history, and packing it away into a large brick shed at the end of our garden.
 We have all the ingredients, but sadly, our humble building is barely big enough to store our unique and growing collection, let alone display it, so the pianos are crammed in together, and the archives are functional but not on display.
 At one time, the only way into the room was to climb on a stool, then up onto a piano, crawl along it, then along another one, and down onto a stool!

 The PHC can’t get a building without funding.